reymonera/reymonera.github.io/_pages/about.md

 ## about reymonera

-In my hear I'm still a nerdy kid, so when I had to start an academic Internet identity, I knew I wanted one of those cool hacker names even when I never hacked anything in my life.
+In my heart I'm still a nerdy kid, so when I had to start an academic Internet identity, I knew I wanted one of those cool hacker names even when I never hacked anything in my life.
 I also got into drag and was watching *Dragula* at the time, so I decided that my cool hacker name needed to be effortlessly translated into a drag king name too.
 Thus, reymonera was born.
 I don't know how much time this shtick will have, but writing *reymonera*.github on scientific papers never gets old!